violetzxd/InvarGen-ADS-Testing/README.md

 # InvarGen

 This repository contains the artifact and code for the ASE 2025 submission:
-**"InvarGen: Fixed-Point Guided Scenario Generation via Multi-Modal LLM Reasoning and Software Testing Techniques"**.
+**"Fixed-Point Guided Scenario Generation via Multi-Modal LLM Reasoning and Software Testing"**.

 ---